quickbrownfox319/quickbrownfox319.github.io/_posts/2023-08-12-reverse-engineering-thermostat.md

 - CIPO - Controller in peripheral out.
 - CS/CE - Chip select or chip enable.
 - GND - Pretty much any time you're wiring something up you should have this connected if it's available.
 - VCC - ONLY if the device is OFF!
 If the device is powered already, leave this disconnected.
-Tigard also has a handy ability to set the target supply voltage, so that's something you have to lookup on a case by case basis.
-Both SPI chips in this case are 3.3V, so we can leave it on that.
+Tigard also has a handy ability to set the target supply voltage, so that's something you have to look up on a case by case basis.
+Both SPI chips in this case are 3.3V, so we can leave it on that, so long as the device is off when we're talking directly to the chips.

 Typically, the term controller in these situations means the main microcontroller being used to talk to the peripheral.
 This should guide your wiring as well, where you connect the microcontroller's TX line to the peripheral's RX for COPI, and vice versa.